K-arch27/HermesMessenger/README.md

 ## Disclaimer

-Caprine is a third-party app and is not affiliated with Facebook.
+Hermes Messenger is a third-party app and is not affiliated with Facebook.